gordonbrander/magnetize/README.md

 - `dn`: "Display Name".
 A suggested file name.
 - `xt`: "Exact Topic".
 A BitTorrent infohash, allowing this magnet link to be used with BitTorrent clients.

-While magnet links are a de facto standard, without a formal standardized, there have been [attempts to document the way BitTorrent clients commonly use magnet parameters](https://wiki.theory.org/BitTorrent_Magnet-URI_Webseeding).
-Magnetize aims to be compatible with these.
-That means you can construct hybrid magnet links that work with both Magnetize and [BitTorrent](https://blog.libtorrent.org/2020/09/bittorrent-v2/).
-Just include the `xt` parameter.
+Magnetize [aims to be compatible with common magnet parameters](https://wiki.theory.org/BitTorrent_Magnet-URI_Webseeding).
+This means you can construct hybrid magnet links which work with both Magnetize and [BitTorrent](https://blog.libtorrent.org/2020/09/bittorrent-v2/).
+Just include the `xt` parameter:

 ```url
 magnet:?xt=urn:btmh:<INFOHASH>&cid=<CID>&cdn=https://example.com/ipfs
 ```

-This gives the magnet link added resiliency by allowing clients to fall back to BitTorrent's p2p network when an HTTP source is unavailable.
-When used with BitTorrent, you can think of the `ws` and `cdn` parameters as high availability peers you can try first, while falling back to BitTorrent's DHT if they go down.
+When used with BitTorrent, you can think of the `ws` and `cdn` parameters as high availability peers you can try first, while falling back to BitTorrent's DHT when an HTTP source is unavailable.

-> TODO see if we can bundle a Torrent client into `mag get`.

 ## CIDs